-This was written by Anslem Douglas, a musician from Trinidad who wrote it two years before The Baha Men recorded it.
-Various versions were hits in the Caribbean, but The Baha Men toned down the Calypso rhythm to make it more appealing to American listeners.
+This was written by Anslem Douglas, a musician from Trinidad who wrote it two years before The Baha Men recorded it - his original version is called "Doggie."
+Various versions were hits in the Caribbean, but The Baha Men toned down the calypso rhythm to make it more appealing to American listeners.

 We have yet to meet someone who can remember any words to this song other than the chorus, which is: "Who let the dogs out?
 Woof, woof, woof, woof, woof."
 The song does have verses and even a hint of meaning - the lyrics are about disrespectful men who hit on women at a party.